ironhack-bcn-data-pt/PR07-project-machine-learning-world/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

-# Lab | Machine Learning & AI World
+# Project | Machine Learning & AI World
 Machine Learning now is one of the trending topics if you talk aboyt technology.
 Everyday a lot of material about this topic arrives to the media, not only news about new discovers but also a lot of tutorials and articles about people working on this.

 The objectives of this lab are: